XSAM/otelsql/README.md

 Based on [this comment](https://github.com/open-telemetry/opentelemetry-go-contrib/pull/505#issuecomment-800452510), OpenTelemetry SIG team like to see broader usage and community consensus on an approach before they commit to the level of support that would be required of a package in contrib.
 But it is painful for users without a stable version, and they have to use replacement in `go.mod` to use this instrumentation.

 Therefore, I host this module independently for convenience and make improvements based on users' feedback.

+## Communication

+I use GitHub discussions/issues for most communications.
+Feel free to contact me on CNCF slack.